How U of T’s Jordan Peterson has made money from online notoriety

 “I can’t believe the amount of foolishness that has accumulated around these contentious Marxist political issues, which I have no respect for.
 Marxism and neo-Marxism is no better than fascism and neo-fascism,” he said.

 A provocateur who has posted more than 200 videos on YouTube and about 100 tweets per week, Prof. Peterson positions himself as a defender of free speech against politically correct activists who would trample over individual rights in a misguided effort to protect minority groups.
 It’s an argument familiar from decades of campus conflicts, where the classic liberal dilemma over the balance of majority and minority rights has become a polarized debate with little conversation across the battle lines.
-Newly elelcted Conservative Party leader Andrew Scheer has also entered into the debate, promising to withdraw federal research funding from universities that don’t protect a “climate of free speech.”
+Newly elected Conservative Party leader Andrew Scheer has also entered into the debate, promising to withdraw federal research funding from universities that don’t protect a “climate of free speech.”

 Prof. Peterson’s vociferous defence of free speech isn’t new to universities.
 What is new, however, is the way that social media has amplified the discourse – and “weaponized” and globalized this long-running drama.
 The professor’s unrelenting stance has earned him scores of angry critics, but the attention has also helped him rack up followers.
 He now has almost 300,000 subscribers on YouTube and thousands of patrons on Patreon, a crowd-funded subscription content site where he earns more than $30,000 a month.
 On Twitter, his followers hail from Shanghai and Berlin, St. Petersburg and Pune, Toronto and San Francisco.
 And under the guise of anonymity, these anti-PC warriors can harass their opponents through posts, memes and videos and organize campaigns on no-holds-barred message boards.